squid-cache/squid-cache.github.io/Features/SourceLayout.rst

   * !MemBuf is looking like a good all-purpose buffer we can have the components dump their text into.
 Which is then dumped into a !StoreEntry by the cache manager

  * '''debugs()''' macro handling still has a small circular dependency with libsquid/libbase files and file IO.

+ * automake can generate library dependency links for us from foo_LDADD.
+But most of the makefiles are using foo_DEPENDENCIES which disables that functionality.
+We should change to using EXTRA_foo_DEPENDENCIES instead and remove any objects duplicated with the foo_LDADD.

 === Other: ===
 '''Explicit initialization vs self-initialization'''